ethoms/netdrive-connector/README.rst

 - Package repos for various distros can be found on OpenSUSE Build Service
   here: `<https://software.opensuse.org/download.html?project=home%3Aethoms&package=netdrive-connector>`_.
 - Slackware has a SlackBuild available on SlackBuilds.org.
-- Prebuilt packages are avaibale in the 'packages' directory.
+- Prebuilt packages are available in the 'packages' directory.
 Make sure dependencies are installed (see below).
 - If no packages are available for your distribution, install distro specific dependencies then install from PyPi (pip).